pelican-plugins/mau-reader/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/pelican-mau-reader)](https://pypi.org/project/pelican-mau-reader/)
 ![License](https://img.shields.io/pypi/l/pelican-mau-reader?color=blue)

-A reader that converts the [Mau](https://github.com/Project-Mau/mau) format into HTML.
+Mau Reader is a Pelican plugin that converts the [Mau](https://github.com/Project-Mau/mau) format into HTML.

 ## Requirements

-This plugin requires
+This plugin requires:

-* Python 3
+* Python 3.6+
-* Mau 1.3.0 or higher
+* Pelican 4.5+

-Mau can be installed with `pip install mau`.
+* Mau 1.3+

 ## Installation

-This plugin can be installed via:
+This plugin can be installed via the following command, which will also automatically install Mau itself:

     python -m pip install pelican-mau-reader

 ## Usage

-The plugin automatically manages all Pelican content files with the extension `.mau`.
+The plugin automatically manages all Pelican content files ending with the extension: `.mau`

-Metadata shall be expressed as Mau variables under the `pelican` namespace, e.g.
+Metadata shall be expressed as Mau variables under the `pelican` namespace.
+For example:

 ```
 :pelican.title:Test Mau file with content